★★★★★ 5.0 · 300+ Google reviews | Voted “Best Chiropractor” 2021–2026

 The neck carries the weight of your head (10 to 12 pounds) on seven small vertebrae, C1 through C7, stacked over a remarkably mobile column.
 The top two segments do most of the rotation: the atlas (C1) cradles the skull and pivots on the axis (C2), accounting for roughly half of your head-turning range.
 Below that, the lower cervical segments share flexion, extension, and side-bending.
 Each level is stabilized by paired facet joints in back and a cushioning intervertebral disc in front, wrapped in ligaments and the deep stabilizing muscles (longus colli, multifidus) that keep the segments tracking.
 Eight pairs of cervical nerve roots exit through this structure to supply the shoulders, arms, and hands, which is why a problem in the neck often shows up far from the neck itself.

 Most neck pain is mechanical: the facet joints, discs, muscles, and ligaments are pain-sensitive, and irritation or restricted motion at one segment forces neighboring segments and muscles to compensate.
 The result is a self-reinforcing pattern of guarding, reduced motion, and discomfort.
 When a disc bulges or a bony spur narrows the space a nerve root travels through, the picture shifts toward radiculopathy (a pinched nerve) with arm symptoms.
 A more advanced disc problem may present like the patterns described on our herniated disc page.
+If your neck pain began after a car accident, the injury pattern is different — we cover it in detail on our whiplash page.

 The Cervicogenic Headache Connection